sigmonsays/sigmonsays.github.io/content/post/degoogle-photos.md

 It seems stable enough and does the job well.

+I turned off facial recognition

-# Photostructure
+# honorable mention: Photostructure

-I want to mention photostructure but I spent so much time trying to get it working
+I want to mention photostructure because I really liked the UI and UX, but I spent too much time trying to get it working and be stable.

-It would randomly hang and stop importing and I dont know why
+The TLDR is it would randomly hang and stop importing and I could never figure out know why.
+I think it has some issues on large videos of large HEIC files.